luish88/Turn-by-Turn-Navigation-Module-for-Android/README.md

 ![](Readme-imgs/tbt.jpg)

-You can view a list of the instructions any time you are navigating by pressing the navigation bar in turn-by-turn mode:
+You can view a list of the instructions at any time you are navigating by pressing the navigation bar in turn-by-turn mode:

 ![](Readme-imgs/list.jpg)

 ## History and goal
 This project was developed from a navigation proof of concept I created for a larger comercial project during an internship.
-After the intership, I asked the company if I could do whatever I wanted with the code I developed, and they accepted.
+After the intership, I asked the company if they would mind if I released the code.
+They didn't.
 So I used it as a learning opportunity and (hopefully) created a turn-by-turn navigation module for Android applications, which anybody can use and improve.

 The goal is to develop a free open-source turn-by-turn navigation alternative which can be integrated in any Android application.

+## Using your own maps
+I created a script to prepare the map files automatically.
+The script and the instructions to use it are provided in the project's "\Maps" folder.

 ## Key features